 Well, saved he was, at least in the temporal sense, and two weeks later, in the face of his father’s indignation at what he saw as a waste of his education, Luther rather unwillingly entered the Augustinian Order.

-He suffered from scruples, fasted, went to confession a lot, was rushed through his philosophical and theological formation, which he never fully assimilated.
+He suffered from scruples, plagued by impure thoughts, fasted, went to confession a lot, was rushed through his philosophical and theological formation, which he never fully assimilated.
 After this ill-preparation, he was given tasks that were well beyond his capacity.
 He admitted once in a letter that he had no time even to say his breviary, a significant sign of what was to come.
 After all, he was bound under oath to recite the Office, so we see that from this initial phase, Luther’s conscience was somewhat, shall we say, malleable.

 The rest of the story is rather familiar: Luther eventually came to the realization that the whole ‘Catholic’ system was not for him, nor for anyone, really.
-He came to the conclusion that concupiscence, that is, wayward sexual desire, was unconquerable, so Luther gave in.
+He concluded that concupiscence, that is, wayward sexual desire, was unconquerable, so Luther gave in.
 At the tender age of 41, he married a former nun, the 26 year-old Katherine van Bora, whom he had helped ‘liberate’ from a convent.
 Perhaps in some strange way that may have been their original vocation.
 But, again, they were also both bound by formal vows, made before God, from which they had not been dispensed.
 But, then, to paraphrase Tertullian, what had Rome to do with marriage, by this point?

 God can bring good out of disordered situations, and the Luthers set up a rambunctious household and raised a number of children (they had six, with some dying young).

 Luther was a talented man, and set out to translate the Bible into fine German, tendentiously to be sure, adding the term ‘alone’ after the word ‘faith’, which he thought God and his authors must have intended.
-He was also quite the musician, producing a prodigious number of hymns which came to define Protestant services; for what else will one do at ‘services’ once the Mass and all its glorious accoutrements, chant, polyphony, prayers, are gone?
+He was also a talented amateur musician, producing a prodigious number of hymns which came to define Protestant services; for what else will one do at ‘services’ once the Mass and all its glorious accoutrements, chant, polyphony, prayers, are gone?
 Luther prayed in his own way, read and wrote prodigiously, vociferously and violently, especially with those who disagreed with him in language we might find scandalous.
 He drank German beer, ate large helpings of ‘his Katie’s’ food, put on weight, and hung out with his wife, children and boon companions.

 If he had only done this, he may well have been a footnote to history, perhaps even gaining a chapter all to himself.